jeertmans/DiffeRT2d/examples/README.md

 You can run each example as a Python script: ``python path_to_example.py``.

-To modifiy specific parameters, directly edit the corresponding file.
+To modify specific parameters, directly edit the corresponding file.

 Examples
 --------